Language Guide (proto 2)

 // The protocol compiler generates the SearchService class based on the

-// definition given above.
+// definition given earlier.

 service = new SearchService::Stub(channel);